Sous vide: Safety

 Food safety is a function of both time and temperature; a temperature usually considered insufficient to render food safe may be perfectly safe if maintained for long enough.
 Some sous vide fish recipes, for example, are cooked below 55 C. People with compromised immunity should never eat food that has not been properly pasteurized.
-Women eating unpasteurized food while pregnant expose themselves and their fetus to risk and thus may choose to avoid unpasteurized recipes.
+Women eating unpasteurized food while pregnant expose themselves and their fetuses to risk and thus may choose to avoid unpasteurized recipes.

 Clostridium botulinum bacteria can grow in food in the absence of oxygen and produce the deadly botulinum toxin, so sous vide cooking must be performed under carefully controlled conditions to avoid botulism poisoning.
 Generally speaking, food that is heated and served within four hours is considered safe, but meat that is cooked for longer to tenderize must reach a temperature of at least 55 C within four hours and then be kept there for sufficient time, to pasteurize the meat.

 Pasteurization kills the botulism bacteria, but the possibility of hardy botulism spores surviving and reactivating once cool remains a concern as with many preserved foods, however processed.
-For that reason, Baldwin's treatise specifies precise chilling requirements for "cook-chill", so that the botulism spores do not have the opportunity to grow or propagate.
+For that reason, Baldwin's treatise specifies precise chilling requirements for cook–chill, so that the botulism spores do not have the opportunity to grow or propagate.
 Pasteurized food can then be stored for up to two weeks around 3 C sealed within the vacuum pack.
 Exposure to air also inactivates spore growth.